 Patient nourishment is provided solely for patients.
-We invite your family and visitors to enjoy meals and refreshments from The Bistro in the lobby of the Northwest Tower or from the Hospital Cafeteria in the Lower Lobby.
+We invite your family and visitors to enjoy meals and refreshments from Au Bon Pain in the lobby of the Northwest Tower or from the Hospital Cafeteria in the Lower Lobby.
 Feel free to ask a nurse for directions.

 Videotaping and photographs are acceptable before and after but not during your delivery.
 Please limit your photography and videography to your baby and family only.
 After your baby is born, our staff will provide you with a "Going Home" photo form.
 Simply complete the form and place it in the top drawer of your baby's crib.
 We will take a digital photo of your baby when you are ready to go home, and you will be given the opportunity to purchase them according to our photo vendor's policies.
 The photos will be delivered to you, and will also be viewable on The Snuggery page at glensfallshospital.org.